 TGbe editor: Please update the following paragraph and following NOTE in this subclause as shown below:

-[18239]The complete profile of a reported STA consists of all the elements and fields subject to inheritance rules defined in 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in 35.3.3.4 (Fields and elements not carried in a per-STA profile) that would be included in a Management frame, that is of the same subtype as that transmitted by the reporting STA carrying the Basic Multi-Link element, if the reported STA were to transmit the frame.
+[18239]The complete profile of a reported STA consists of all the elements and fields that would be included in a Management frame that is of the same subtype as the frame transmitted by the reporting STA carrying the Basic Multi-Link element, as if the reported STA were to transmit the frame and subject to inheritance rules defined in 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions as specified in 35.3.3.4 (Fields and elements not carried in a per-STA profile) and 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting).

-[16759]NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can include the complete profile of a reported STA (see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup, authentication, and FT action frame exchange between two MLDs)), with the exception that a multi-link probe response can also include the complete profile of a reported AP (see 35.3.4.2 (Use of multi-link probe request and response)).
+[16759]NOTE 1—Only (Re)Association Request and (Re)Association Response frames and multi-link probe response can include the complete profile of a reported STA (see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup, authentication, and FT action frame exchange between two MLDs)) and 35.3.4.2 (Use of multi-link probe request and response)).

 35.3.3.6.1 Inheritance in the per-STA profile of Basic Multi-Link element